brijesh2501/interview-questions/README.md

 ---

 ## 🔹 Node.js
-- Callstack, Event Loop, Thread pool
+- Callstack, Event Loop, Thread pool , Task / Callback Queue , Microtask Queue , Web API ?
 - How to handle 1 million concurrent requests using Node.js?
 - What are streams / buffers in Node.js?
 - How to create custom middleware in Node.js?